 Continuing Our Journey to Create a More Inclusive Workplace

 Graebel has been on a journey to create a more inclusive workplace, one that better promotes diversity, equity and inclusion (DEI).
-It is important we recognize the steps we have started to take.
+It is important we recognise the steps we have started to take.

 Last year, we partnered with RevWork, formerly known as Lead Inclusively, a diversity and inclusivity-specific consulting group that builds learning, leadership development, employee engagement tools, to guide us on a few next steps.
 Our goal was to establish baseline data on where we stand and identify gaps and opportunities for betterment and determine our priorities through 2021, which included education, recruiting and performance management.